About the DA

 David’s commitment to labor and community justice were developed at a young age.
 On October 26, 1969, P. David Soares was born in Brava, Cape Verde, an island off the coast of West Africa.
 He is the youngest of five children born to Lucas and Lidia Soares.
 When David was six years old, his family moved to the United States and settled in Pawtucket, Rhode Island, where his father found a vocation as a carpenter, and his mother worked at the local mill.

 David witnessed the struggles of his parents as they did their best to provide for their family.
 His fathers union – Local 1196 IBEW - was instrumental in ensuring their family received a fair wage for the labor Lucas Soares provided as a mill worker.
 David has continued to support and honor the work of union labor by unionizing the investigators in his office to ensure they were being fairly compensated for their hard work and by prosecuting individuals who attempt to cheat workers out of payments they rightfully deserve.

 The work ethic instilled in David by his parents became the foundation of his career.
 David worked his way through Cornell University, and received a Bachelor of Science degree in Communications.
 After Cornell, David attended Albany Law School and received his law degree in 1999.
 As he had at Cornell University, David worked his way through Albany Law School working at the Albany Airport Authority, Interfaith Partnership for the Homeless, AIDS Law Clinic and the Albany County District Attorney’s Office.
 He also interned at the District Attorney's Office, where he eventually became an Assistant District Attorney and Albany County’s first Community Prosecutor.

-David is a proud father and remains active in his community as a mentor by teaching “Legal Lives” in the Albany Public Schools and as a board member of the Boys & Girls Clubs of Albany.
+David is a proud father and remains active in his community as a mentor by teaching students throughout Albany County about Acts of Kindness through the office's WORDS Program, and also through his service as a board member of the Boys & Girls Clubs of Albany.